Lanka votes for new president amid multiple poll-related incidents

 Police spokesman Ruwan Gunasekera said 26 people were arrested for law violations, including clicking photos inside polling stations.
 Overall, the voting concluded peacefully, he said.
 The Colombo-based Centre for Monitoring Election Violence (CMEV) reported 69 incidents till 10 am.

-This included a report of unidentified gunmen attacking a convoy of buses carrying Muslim voters from north western Puttalam district to the northeastern region of Mannar where they were registered to vote.
+This included a report of unidentified gunmen attacking a convoy of buses carrying Muslim voters from north-western Puttalam district to the northeastern region of Mannar where they were registered to vote.
 No casualties were reported in the incident.
-There were also reports of voters at polling centres in Buddhist temple being influenced to vote in particular ways by monks tying (sacred) pirith strings.
+There were also reports of voters at polling centers in Buddhist temples being influenced to vote in particular ways by monks tying (sacred) pirith strings.

 Local and foreign election observers were on duty with the European Union (EU) and the Commonwealth observers manning selected areas.
 EU election observers are gathering information on incidents related to the Presidential election.